Football in Bangladesh: Post-partition football (1947–1970)

 Football leagues in Dacca, Chittagong, and Khulna were the most active in East Pakistan, shaping teams for the National Championship.
 In Dacca, the First and Second Division leagues resumed a year after Partition, followed by the Third Division.
 Victoria SC won the inaugural First Division season, but Dhaka Wanderers dominated the 1950s.
 The league also attracted top players from other East Pakistani districts such as Chittagong, Rajshahi and Khulna.
 The Independence Day Football Tournament was the province's top domestic cup, with its final played annually on August 14.
 In 1958, Prince Shah Karim Al Hussaini (Aga Khan IV), with the EPSF and AFC, launched the Aga Khan Gold Cup as an unofficial AFC Champions League, bringing top Asian clubs to Dacca.
 Dhaka Mohammedan won it in 1959 and soon dominated domestic football.
 The 1960s saw clubs like Victoria SC and Dhaka Mohammedan recruit West Pakistani players, especially of Makrani descent.

 East Pakistan team which won the 1970 King Mahendra Cup in Nepal.

 With Dacca's football scene dominated by West Pakistani players, the EPSF introduced regulations limiting clubs to a maximum of five non-Bengali players per league game.
 Clubs like Azad SC, Rahmatganj MFS, and Police AC prioritized Bengali players, yet over the two decades following Pakistan's creation, only 24 Bengalis represented the national team.
 The highlight came at the 1958 Tokyo Asian Games, where Pakistan was captained by Nabi Chowdhury from Feni, and featured five other Bengali players.
 Besides the National Championship, the East Pakistan football team also played unofficial international matches, including a heavy 1–11 defeat to China on 24 January 1963 in Dacca.
 In 1961, they faced Burma in two warm-up matches in Dacca and Chittagong, suffering similarly lopsided losses.
-On 9 June 1963, the East Pakistan Sports Board XI played an exhibition match against Bundesliga club Fortuna Düsseldorf, who had an unplanned stay in Pakistan due to aircraft issues.
+On 9 June 1963, the East Pakistan Sports Federation XI played an exhibition match against Bundesliga club Fortuna Düsseldorf, who had an unplanned stay in Pakistan due to aircraft issues.
 The match at Dhaka Stadium ended in a 1–4 defeat for the hosts.
 The team won their maiden international trophy in 1970, the King Mahendra Cup in Kathmandu, Nepal.